-Enjoy a trip to the heart of Egypt, and take the Nile Cruise between Luxor and Aswan or Lake Nasser Cruise.
-It is the best way to see the incredible ruins of Ancient Egypt and modern life along the banks of the Nile, which has brought life to Egypt for millennia.
+Enjoy a trip to the heart of Egypt, and take the Nile River Cruise between Luxor and Aswan or a Lake Nasser Cruise.
+It is the best way to see the incredible ruins of ancient Egypt and modern life along the banks of the Nile, which has brought life to Egypt for millennia.

-By Sailing onboard Egypt Nile Cruise between Luxor and Aswan, you will have the chance to visit fascinating attractions in the Ancient Upper Egypt such as Luxor Temple (The World’s Largest Outdoor Museum), Karnak Temple (The heart of Egypt during the New Kingdom), Hatshepsut Temple (Hatshepsut is distinguished in history for being one of the most successful pharaohs of Ancient Egypt), Philae Temple (Philae rose to prominence during the Ptolemaic Dynasty as the center of the cult of the goddess Isis) and more!
+By sailing onboard Egypt Nile cruises between Luxor and Aswan, you will have the chance to visit fascinating attractions in Upper Egypt such as Luxor Temple (the world’s largest outdoor museum), Karnak Temple (the heart of Egypt during the New Kingdom), Mortuary Temple of Queen Hatshepsut (Hatshepsut is distinguished in history for being one of the most successful pharaohs of Ancient Egypt), Philae Temple (Philae rose to prominence during the Ptolemaic Dynasty as the center of the cult of the goddess Isis) and many more!

-Furthermore, you can experience a relaxing journey to the south on a Lake Nasser Cruise to see the monuments and ruins of Ancient Nubia.
+Experience a relaxing journey to the south on a Lake Nasser cruise to see the monuments and ruins of Ancient Nubia.
 You will spend an evening docked next to the temples at Abu Simbel (these huge rock-cut temples marked the southern boundary of the Egyptian Empire with Nubia at the peak of its power during the New Kingdom).

 Check out all our available itineraries for Egypt Nile cruises and Lake cruises now and plan your long-awaited and dreamed trip with us.